-Welcome to the ahoy family.
+Welcome to the ahoy family!

-Interested in joining our team?
+Want to join our team?
 Please send your website or PDF portfolio along with your resume and letter of interest to email@example.com.

 Lucia Del Zotto is from Pordenone, Italy.
 After her graduation in editorial design at Isia Urbino, Lucia moved to New York to intern at ahoy.
 A 6 months stay became a 2 years long experience, when Lucia also worked with Sagmeister&Walsh, Pentagram, Graphis and Brutal Magazine.
 After moving back to Italy, she collaborated with design studio Zaven and was artist in residence at Fondazione Bevilaqua La Masa in Venice.
 In 2020 Lucia obtained a PhD in Design Sciences at Iuav University of Venice with a research on the relationship between photographers and graphic designers in the Italian advertising between the 50s and the 70s.
 Lucia joined ahoy again as a senior designer in 2021!